pwsafrica/pwsafrica.github.io/pages/2_pwsafrica18.md

 ### Interested?
-The [application form](https://docs.google.com/forms/d/1HNGjCI76ntX_VrIMPDcpQqJBC9A6O6btCxyVKZaPXUk/edit?ts=5b1fcf97) for participating in the workshop is now available.
+If you want to participate in the workshop, please fill out the [application form](https://docs.google.com/forms/d/1HNGjCI76ntX_VrIMPDcpQqJBC9A6O6btCxyVKZaPXUk/edit?ts=5b1fcf97).
 Deadline for submitting an application is **29th June 2018**.

 ### Contact at the host University: